kchapelier/three-geometry-to-obj/README.md

 # three-geometry-to-obj

-Takes a THREE.Geometry and returns an OBJ string.
+Takes a THREE.Geometry or a THREE.BufferGeometry and returns an OBJ string.

 Mostly a convenience wrapper around [array-to-wavefront-obj](https://www.npmjs.com/package/array-to-wavefront-obj).